Imoeka1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to set mode to hello
+script to set directories permissions